edriessen/avicii-project/README.md

-# The Avicii project: exploring sentiment data using Python
+# Avicii Open Data Art Project

 You can use this project to analyse music lyrics (text) for sentiment using Google Natural Language API.
 It also allows you to explore the sentiment data using visualisation.